hammerelf/Tools-Utilities/README.md

 ### Tips!
 - **toggle the console with \` (the tilde (~) key)**!
 - Run commands by typing their function name in the console.
 They are currently case sensitive.
-- You can add additional commands by adding them to a partial class named DebugCommands in the Devhouse.Tools.Utilities.Commands namespace
+- You can add additional commands by adding them to a partial class named DebugCommands in the HammerElf.Tools.Utilities.Commands namespace
 - You can display logs from the ConsoleLog utility by using the `ToggleLog` command!

 ---